umbraco/Umbraco.Packages/creating-a-package-from-scratch/index.md

 ![Result of the gulp command][gulp-watch]

 The cool thing here is that since it is a watch command, any small changes you may make will trigger a new copy so you can immediately test.
-Finally let's restart the site so we can see the dashboard in the Content section!
+Finally let's restart the site (add a space to web.config and save) so we can see the dashboard in the Content section!

 ![Custom dashboard][dashboard]

+Good job, you've created your first dashboard!

 ## Exercise 2: Creating a package from the backoffice

-So far we haven't even done anything related to packages.
-Lots of people add extensions to their sites without ever packaging them up and sharing with others.
-So let's look at how we can share our brand new dashboard with others!

-First things first - let's package up the files we want to share, and then take a short look at the package file structure.

-First step is to go to the packages section in the backoffice, then click the `Created` tab in the top right corner of the section.
+To create a package, the first step is to go to the packages section in the backoffice, then click the `Created` tab in the top right corner of the section.
 Inside this section there is a `Create package` button - click that.

 Now fill out the name at the top, and then all the info in the Package Properties, an example could be:

 ![Example package info][package-info]

-Next section is the Package Content - we are going to leave it empty for this package, but this is where you can include doc types, content nodes, etc. Very useful for fx starter kit packages that want to include some starter content.
+The second section is the Package Content - we are going to leave it empty for this package, but this is where you can include doc types, content nodes, etc. Very useful for fx starter kit packages that want to include some starter content.

-The next section is Package Files, here under "Path to file" we will find the package folder inside App_Plugins and select it, additionally the ~/bin/PackageWorkshop.dll file (containing the controllers from the class library).
+The third section is Package Files, here under "Path to file" we will find the package folder inside App_Plugins and select it, additionally the ~/bin/PackageWorkshop.dll file (containing the controllers from the class library).

 ![Example package files][package-files]